How Much Does A Lace Front Wig Cos

 4. The Color of the Wig

 The color of the wig will also determine how much you pay for the wig.
-For example blonde colored wigs will often be more expensive that natural black colored wigs.
-This is because a blonde wig has undergone specialized processing to allow it to easily retain the color.
+For example, blonde-colored wigs will often be more expensive than natural black-colored wigs.
+This is because a blonde wig has undergone specialized processing to allow it to easily retain its color.

 The above considerations will all factor in the cost of your lace front wig.
 This is why you may see the cost of human hair wigs range between $200- 300.
 So in retrospect, if you want to spend $200 on a human hair lace front wig instead of $300, you may have to compromise on some of the things you need.
 For example, you could choose to go for a black straight wig instead of a wavy blonde one.